-People travel to Havelock all-round the year.
-The summer temperatures usually rise to 30-degree centigrade, and the average winter temperature dips to about 23-degree centigrade only.
+People travel to Havelock all through the year.
+Summer temperatures usually rise to 30 degrees centigrade, and the average winter temperature dips to about 23 degrees centigrade only.
 Havelock Island has wonderfully fresh and accommodating temperature conditions for tourists from all corners of the world at all times of the year.

 The best time to visit Havelock is between October and May.
 Winter, spring, and summer are the most beautiful on this island.
-The clear skies and calm waters provide professional photographers the perfect setting for numerous award-winning photos.
+The clear skies and calm waters provide professional photographers with the perfect setting for numerous award-winning photos.
 The sunsets and sunrises during these times are the main crowd pullers.
-However, be ready for some fairly steep prices since the demand for hotel rooms, luxury resort facilities, private sporting events, adventure sports and boat rides are quite high.
+However, be ready for some fairly steep prices, since the demand for hotel rooms, luxury resort facilities, private sporting events, adventure sports and boat rides is quite high.

-Havelock is the most popular one-day destinations among the travelers to Andaman, who want to wash off their tedium with a short burst of all-natural beauty.
+Havelock is the most popular one-day destination among travelers to Andaman who want to wash off their tedium with a short burst of all-natural beauty.
 It is just 41 km from Port Blair, but centuries away from the humdrum of the busy town life Port Blair portrays.
 You can reach Havelock from Port Blair via a short and inexpensive ferry ride.
 However, if you are in a mood for something fancy, you can always opt for chartered helicopters and cruises.

 Local buses ply between these villages to connect them to the jetties and the main tourist spots.
 You can also book shared jeeps that ply between Beach No. 1 and Beach No. 7 for getting around the island.
-You can also opt for auto rickshaws and bicycles (on hire) to experience a more rustic face of the island.
-You can also check with your Andaman tour package provider to see what type of transport they can offer.
+Auto rickshaws and bicycles (on hire) can be used to experience a more rustic face of the island, too.
+Don’t forget to check with your Andaman tour package provider to see what type of transport they can offer.

 Take the first ferry to Havelock